aksommerville/fullmoon4/README.md

 ### April

 - [ ] web: Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
-- [x] minsyn: Sound effects go haywire sometimes (just noise/bandpass ones? not certain)
-- - Actually, it was ones with delay: We forgot to zero the delay ring buffer.
-- [x] bigpc: violin staff lines are one beat late of where i expect.
-- - Fine against the audible metronome, just a display thing.
-- [x] Gather stats automatically:
-- - Where do players drop off?
-- - Time to victory.
-- - Items at victory.
-- - Injuries, where?
-- - Do they ever summon a bird?
-- - Mind-control a racoon?
-- - All songs and spells cast.
-Where and when.
-- - Thingpong.
-- - Feather emergency exit.
-- - Moonsong emergency exit.
-- - Restart after Game Over.
-- - Is it reasonable to record a session's entire travel history?
-Maybe just at map level?
+- [ ] Lively intro splash.
-- [ ] Playtest on the Asus again soon, now that Linux is stable.
+- [ ] Idle restart.
+- [ ] Correct song and sound effect levels.
+Automated analysis?
+- [ ] Make up a new item to take Corn's place, and one for the zero slot.
+Fill all 16 slots. (mind that item zero comes into play then)
+- - [ ] Membership Hat: Certain monsters won't attack while you're wearing it, but it's an item so you can't use anything else.

 ### May

-- [x] Trick floor: Would it help to gently suck the hero into the center of each tile? to prevent overstepping, i mean
-- [x] Raccoon mind control: Don't wait for the decision cycle, make it immediate.
-- [ ] Order merch.
-- - [ ] Stickers and pins: Stickermule (they do t-shirts too but too expensive)
-- - [ ] T-shirts.
-(Bolt is cheapest I've found, and they did good with Plunder Squad.
-UberPrints looks ok but more expensive)
-- - [ ] Baseball cards: Get in touch with Lucas, maybe we can do a full-GDEX set of cards?
-Emailed 2023-03-11.
-Gotprint.com: $35/250.
-875x1225px
-- - Probly no need for thumb drives if we've only got the demo.
-- - [x] Stuffed werewolf.
-Don't try sewing this.
-Know your limits, sir. ...ordered
-- - [ ] Feathers with sharp pins at the tip so we can impale the werewolf with them.
-- - - Got feathers but the mechanics of impalement still unclear, until we get the werewolf.
 - [ ] Beta test.
 - [ ] Pretty up the public web page.
-- [ ] Lively intro splash.
-- [ ] Idle restart.
 - [ ] Bonus secret 2-player mode: Second player is a ghost that can make wind.
-- [ ] Correct song and sound effect levels.
-Automated analysis?
 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
-- [ ] Make up a new item to take Corn's place, and one for the zero slot.
-Fill all 16 slots. (mind that item zero comes into play then)
-- - [ ] Membership Hat: Certain monsters won't attack while you're wearing it, but it's an item so you can't use anything else.
 - [ ] Two sets of map resource: Demo and Full.
 I think other resources don't matter, let tree-shaking handle it.
 - [ ] Tree-shake resources when packing.
 - [ ] Scripts to analyze logs.